 Being an exporter has its benefits, but you also have a lot of responsibilities.
 There’s export controls and regulations you need to be aware of and logistics and paperwork to figure out before you can load a box into your customer’s shipping container.
-If you’re new to exporting or want to make sure you’re doing things correctly, the West Virginia Development Office is here to help.
+If you’re new to exporting or want to make sure you’re doing things correctly, the West Virginia Department of Economic Development is here to help.
 Our trade representatives and partners can help guide you and your team through the export compliance process.
 Here are some of basics you need to know about export licenses.

 Why are exports regulated?

 The regulation of exports is an important part of protecting the national security, foreign policy and economic interests of the United States.
 While export laws can be overwhelming to a new exporter, they are not put in place to impose regulatory burdens on you or any business conducting legitimate international trade.
 To put it simply, an export license is the U.S. government’s way of permitting and tracing the export of controlled technologies.

 As the exporter, it is your responsibility to know whether your product requires a license.
 The first step in determining if you need an export license, is finding out which federal agencies have jurisdiction over your export.
 You are also required to determine who your buyer is and how your product will be used and you’ll need to maintain an effective export compliance plan.

 The following is a brief overview of products and services that do or do not require you to have an export license.

 The U.S. Department of State’s Directorate of Defense Trade Controls (DDTC) controls most defense articles and services.
 If you manufacture, distribute or refurbish these types of articles you should already be registered with DDTC.
 In order to export your products and services you must comply with the DDTC International Traffic in Arms Regulations (ITAR) and most likely will have to obtain a license for every export shipment.
 To learn more about how to comply with ITAR, visit the DDTC’s website and get in touch with their friendly support team.